The best unconventional Christmas songs are a fantastic way to shake up your playlist after weeks of listening to Santa Baby on repeat.

 19. One More Sleep Til Christmas: The Muppets

 We said we were going to cover all kinds of artists in this list – and we meant it.
-As unusual Christmas songs go, it doesn’t get more obscure than a tune sang by a frog puppet.
+As unusual Christmas songs go, it doesn’t get more obscure than a tune sung by a frog puppet.

-Kermit the frog is the main voice you’ll hear in this tune, but there are plenty of other accompanying notes too.
+Kermit the Frog is the main voice you’ll hear in this tune, but there are plenty of other accompanying notes too.

 This tune is touching, emotional, and brimming with bouncy vibes which are sure to have you singing along with the whole family.